 Click this link here for more information and the full report of the 2011 review:

-Initial appointments are scheduled with a Program Manager and will focus on your discuss your concerns, aims and together decide whether this program is the right fit for your child and family.
+Initial appointments are scheduled with a Case Manager who will focus on your concerns and aims and with you decide whether our program is the right fit for your child and family.

-This will be followed by an assessment session with a Program Manager and your child.
+This will be followed by an assessment session with a Case Manager and your child.
 From here a program will be developed focusing on the needs of your child and a behaviour therapist will be assigned to work with them.
-Next, a meeting will be arranged with Program Manager, therapist and yourself to discuss the program goals and to allow opportunity to ask questions.
+Next, a meeting will be arranged with Case Manager, therapist and yourself to discuss the program goals and to allow opportunity to ask questions.

 Once a program has been established, session times with your child’s Behavioural Therapist(s) will be scheduled.
 We will do our best to schedule therapy session times that are most suitable for you and your family.
 We encourage parent participation in therapy as much as possible.
 However, we are also able to conduct therapy sessions at your child’s school/day care (if permissible), if these times are more convenient.